AdobeDocs/journeys.en/help/using/about/access-management.md

 ## Using sandboxes {#sandboxes}

 [!DNL Journey Orchestration] allows you to partition your instance into separated virtual environments called sandboxes.
-Sandboxes are assigned through product profiles in the Admin console.
+Sandboxes are assigned through product profiles in Admin Console.
 For more information on how to assign sandboxes, refer to this [section](../about/access-management.md#create-product-profile).

 [!DNL Journey Orchestration] reflects the Adobe Experience Platform sandboxes which were created for a given organization.
 Adobe Experience Platform sandboxes can be created or reset from your Adobe Experience Platform instance.
 Refer to the [Sandbox user guide](https://experienceleague.adobe.com/docs/experience-platform/sandbox/ui/user-guide.html) for the detailed steps.